A Handy-Person Home Business

 Handy-person Startup Investment

-I’ve watched handyman/ contractor startup’s trying to get on top before they had a good client base.
+I’ve watched handyman service contractor startup’s trying to get on top before they had a good client base.
 They’d rent offices, buy new trucks, and then, not find enough work to cover the incoming bills.
 But the bills came in, and they rolled over like a rubber ball.

 A rule of thumb for clients, look for the guy with the old truck, he isn’t adding a new truck payment to the bid.
-Earn your way into a prosperous handyman business, then put a new coat of paint on it.
+Earn your way into a prosperous repair, remodel service business, then put a new coat of paint on it.
 You will need a low overhead buffer at startup to undercut the competition.
 The client will sense they got a good bargain also.

 Register Your Business for Reliability